Terpenes

 Start with the dominant terpene, then read the pattern.

 The goal is not to memorize every terpene.
-The goal is to learn how to recognize the biggest clues on a product label and ask better questions.
+The goal is to recognize the biggest clues on a product label and know what to ask next.

 Look for the terpene listed first or shown at the highest amount on the label or lab result.

-Supporting terpenes add aroma complexity and may change how the overall profile is described.
+Supporting terpenes add aroma complexity and may change how the profile is described.

-THC, CBD, serving size, tolerance, and product type still shape the experience more than aroma alone.
+THC, CBD, serving size, tolerance, and product type still shape the experience.

-Flower, vape, edible, tincture, and concentrate products can have very different onset and duration.
+Flower, vape, edible, tincture, and concentrate products can have different onset and duration.

 Worked example